Yuqing-Liao/reproduce-campus3d/README.md

 ## Training & Evaluation
 ### Train from scratch
 To apply training of the model, please first check the configuration files in `config/`.
-Particularly you need to change the value of `IS_PRETRAINED` to false and then run experiments, eg:
+Particularly you need to change the value of `IS_PRETRAINED` to **False** and then run experiments, eg:
 ```
 cd reproduce-campus3d
 python run.py --model 'pointnet2' --mc_level -1 --exp_name 'EXP_NAME'